ingesolvoll/ingesolvoll.github.io/_posts/2017-01-05-plain-react-vs-reagent.markdown

 > > What's the point in using ClojureScript with Om/Reagent/Rum/Quiescent instead of plain ReactJS?
 Is it better or is it just different?

-That's an excellent question that was asked on [reddit] some weeks ago.
+This excellent question was asked on [reddit] some weeks ago.
 Many commented, most of them seem to not have read the question.
 I would like to try to answer it in this post.
-It will be slightly superficial, but hopefully informative!
+It will be superficial, but hopefully entertaining and informative!

 We'll be comparing ReactJS/JSX (JavaScript) with [Reagent] (ClojureScript ReactJS wrapper).
 I'll use the official ReactJS [tutorial] as my example, exploring the differences.

-**The code samples are as identical as possible, in order to give the best possible comparison.**
+**I've tried to keep the code as equal as possible between the languages.**

 ### 1. A trivial component
 The app we're making is a Tic-tac-toe game.
 The most basic building block for this game will be the `square` component, representing one clickable square on the board.